TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/biss_c.md

 ## Introduction

 BiSS is an open-source digital interface for sensors and actuators.
 BiSS stands for bidirectional serial synchronous.
 The BiSS interface was introduced by iC-Haus GmbH as an open-source protocol in 2002.
-BiSS-C mode is the continuous mode in which the BiSS-C interface master reads out the position data cyclically.
-Control communication is available for the master to send commands to the encoders and to read and write the encoder local registers.
+BiSS-C mode is the continuous mode in which the BiSS-C interface receiver reads out the position data cyclically.
+Control communication is available for the receiver to send commands to the encoders and to read and write the encoder local registers.
 The BiSS interface is used in position-control applications.
-The interface enables a complete closed-loop position control system by providing the real-time position feedback to the master to control the motor.
+The interface enables a complete closed-loop position control system by providing the real-time position feedback to the receiver to control the motor.

 BiSS Safety is a profile definition for BiSS that has been certified by TÜV Rheinland for safety-critical applications up to SIL3 according to IEC61508:2010.
 BiSS Safety uses the concept of a "Black Channel" transmission and specifies the data channel contents in order to ensure failure mode detection as defined in IEC61784-3 using redundant position words, different CRC polynomials and a sign-of-life counter.
 BiSS Safety is fully compatible with BiSS and all of its features including line delay compensation, processing times.
-BiSS Safety is implemented by assuming 2 encoders connected in daisy chain one will send CPW and another one will send SPW.
+BiSS Safety is implemented by assuming 2 encoders connected in daisy chain, one will send CPW and another one will send SPW.
 Daisy chaining is also possible on top of safety (2 encoders dedicated safety - one for CPW and another one for SPW) up to 3 encoders per channel.

 ## Features Supported
 \cond SOC_AM243X

-   -  BiSS-C Interface Master for point-to-point communication
+   -  BiSS-C interface receiver for point-to-point communication
    -  Support for single channel implementation with one encoder
    -  Receive on-the-fly CRC verification of position and control data
    -  Interface speed of 1, 2, 5, 8, and 10 MHz